juxor/afaq/markdown/biblio.md

 some of these books is missing.
 This information will also be added to over time.
 Some books are listed in more than one edition.
-This is due to the process of revising the FAQ for publication and using the most recent versions of books quotEd.
-Once the revision is complete, the old details will be removEd.
+This is due to the process of revising the FAQ for publication and using the most recent versions of books quoted.
+Once the revision is complete, the old details will be removed.

 The bibliography is split into four sections: Anthologies of Anarchist authors; books by anarchists and other libertarians; books about anarchism,